apexneuralecosystems/guidelines-vs-traditional-prompt/README.md

 ```

 **Note:**
+- Parlant server commands should be run from the `parlant/` directory
 - Backend commands should be run from the `backend/` directory
 - Frontend commands should be run from the `frontend/` directory